mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 - iPhone SE 3rd gen completed roughly 480 event-driven repro cycles without the AVFoundation assertion.
 - iPhone 15 Pro reached roughly 140 cycles in an earlier mixed-log run without the assertion, then the app process ended with exit code 0.
 I did not find a local crash report for `SimpleCamera`.
 - Subsequent iPhone 15 Pro launches were denied because the device was locked: `Unable to launch com.margelo.nitro.camera.example.simple because the device was not, or could not be, unlocked`.
+- A later iPhone 15 Pro launch attempt on the same branch failed before app launch with `xcodebuild` exit code 65 and a final linker failure.
+That local run did not exercise the camera repro.
 - The attached Teams video shows an app crash alert after an active video recording session, but it does not expose a native stack.
 It supports the general "active camera plus output/session state changes" trigger shape, not the internal AVFoundation diagnosis by itself.

 CI observations from PR #4001 / Harness AWS Device run `27018903509` for the earlier, now-replaced Harness repro: